XarkLabs/up5k_vga/README.md

 Program text is terminated with 0xFF, so just leave unused bytes in the default erased state.

+NOTE: There is now a Makefile target "icebdemos" that will package *.bas files from the demos directory into a binary file for LOAD.
+It also places a makeshift "directory" in slot 0, so LOAD 0 will show packaged demos.
+There is also another target "icebextact" that will download from SPI flash and unpack any SAVE'd BASIC programs.

 The BASIC line input routine has been patched to allow use of the the Backspace key instead of the underline character.
 The video text output driver has also been improved to support proper backspacing.

+NOTE: They routines have been further patched to use ESC to discard a line (vs OSI use of '@') and allow typing of characters '}' and '~'.
+The video output routines now also support clear-screen with ^L or CHR$(12) and now update and scroll color memory with characters.
+The current background/foreground color for text output is stored at $0206.

 ## C'MON Machine Language Monitor